giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-09-find-number-of-anagrams-by-words-length.md

 ## Example of input and final output

-Here you can find and example of the input file, a list of words.
+Here you can find an example of the input file, a list of words.

 ~~~python
 ['abbasi',